ajam/aufbau/README.md

 ## Creating Aufbau app modules

-Check out [Aufbau files](http://github.com/mhkeller/aufbau-files) for a simple example.
+See [aufbau-example-app](https://github.com/mhkeller/aufbau-example-app) for a starter example or [Aufbau files](http://github.com/mhkeller/aufbau-files) for a CommonJs example that uses the filesystem.

 The biggest difference between writing normal web apps is that your JavaScript is executed in a CommonJs environment, which means you can use node module syntax to delcare your dependencies, which gives read / write access to the filesystem.
 That is purely optional, however; you can write your modules just the same you would for any normal browser-based project.